 Mr. Brendel will hold a lecture, on August 10th, in the town hall of Sulzbach-Rosenberg.
 Students will be invited to listen to the ideas, insights and advice of one of the most reflective and articulate musicians of our times.

 Sulzbach-Rosenberg International Music Festival

 The Sulzbach-Rosenberg International Music Festival (nicknamed SRIMF by locals) has been around for 10 years in Sulzbach-Rosenberg, Bavaria, Germany.
 The summer of 2015 will mark a special celebration of its 10th anniversary.
+For the second year in a row, InterHarmony will have an opear.
+The opera this year is The Magic Flute.
 In addition to the intensity of InterHarmony in musical studies for aspiring musicians, the people of Sulzbach-Rosenberg and their enthusiasm for classical music and the festival are what make this session of InterHarmony so unique.

 The ambience is not just the hardy German cuisine or European splendor, but the people who are so welcoming to the participants of SRIMF and to their music.
 Concerts are typically packed, with an average of 800 people in the Final Orchestra Concert each year.
 The newspapers are very active in writing about the festival and getting the word out there about concerts and stories about individuals performing at the festival from around the globe.